aclinnovator/aclinnovator.github.io/_posts/2016-02-14-efficiently-solve-for-mean-of-a-vector.markdown

    = \frac{\sum_{i=0}^n{\textbf{x}_i}}{n}\tag 3\\
 \end{align}$$

-You may be laughing at how trivial this concept is, and I agree.
-My true intent was not to make your life easier by presenting a new way to calculate the mean by hand because you would just use a computer.
-Instead,  it was an exercise in learning more latex and in simplifying expressions in summation notation.
+If you are internally laughing at the triviality of this concept, I concur.
+Do not make a fundamental attribution error by assuming this post belies my ability to do *real math*.

+My true intent in writing this post was to practice my mathjax skills and to share a quick idea I had.
+If I don't have time to write long, deep posts, the substitute is more simpler ones.